infrahq/infra/docs/reference/cli-reference.md

 #### Options

 ```
-      --password   Set a new password
+      --password   Set a new password, or if admin, set a temporary password for the user
 ```

 #### Options inherited from parent commands